Google Nexus 6P Guide: Unlock Bootloader, Install TWRP, and Root

 Advertisement

-• Download the platform tools (ADB and fastboot) package and install it on your PC using the instructions here.
+• Set up Android Platform-tools: Download the platform tools (ADB and fastboot) package and install it on your PC using the instructions here.

 Downloads